gech71/saccos/documentation/SystemDesign.md

 ### 3.4.
 Traceability, Logging, and Auditing

 - **Traceability**: Every significant database record (e.g., `Loan`, `Saving`, `Member`) has a unique ID and timestamps (`createdAt`, `updatedAt`).
 Financial transactions are linked directly to the member who initiated them.
-- **Logging**: All critical operations, from user creation to transaction approvals, are logged in the `AuditLog` table.
+- **Logging**: All critical operations, from user creation to transaction approvals, are logged in the `AuditLog` table via the `logAudit` function.
 - **Auditing**: The Audit Log page provides admins with a searchable and filterable view of all actions performed in the system, showing who did what, and when.
 This ensures full accountability.
 - **Exception Handling**: Server actions use `try...catch` blocks to handle errors gracefully, providing clear feedback to the user via toast notifications without exposing sensitive system details.